daebach/dreadnought/README.md

 1. Click on the green button above labeled `Clone or download`.
 From the dropdown that appears, click `Download ZIP`.
 2. Extract the zip file somewhere on your computer (such as your Downloads folder).
 3. Open Mudlet.
 On the Menu Bar, click on `Package Manager`.
-4. Click on `Install`, navigate to the folder where you extracted the zip file, and select the `Dreadnought.xml` file.
+4. Click on `Install`, navigate to the folder where you extracted the zip file, and select the `dreadnoughtV3.1.xml` file.
 5. Click `OK` to close the Package Manager window.
 6. Restart Mudlet to make sure all variables are instantiated properly.